JunaidAhammedU/Promptly/src/common/README.md

 - See `users.service.example.ts` for implementation examples
 - Check the Winston logger configuration in `src/config/logger.ts`
-- Review the Joi validation pipe in `src/config/joi-validation.pipe.ts`
+- Review the global ValidationPipe configuration in `src/main.ts`

 ## 🐛 Troubleshooting